cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-move-file/README.md

 Editor agnostic!.
 See the same demo but in Atom editor:

- * ![Moving and renaming a file in Visual studio Code Editor](https://github.com/cancerberoSgx/typescript-plugins-of-mine/blob/master/typescript-plugin-extract-move-file/doc-assets/atom-move-file.gif?raw=true?p=.gif)
+ * ![Moving and renaming a file in Atom Editor](https://github.com/cancerberoSgx/typescript-plugins-of-mine/blob/master/typescript-plugin-extract-move-file/doc-assets/atom-move-file.gif?raw=true?p=.gif)

 # TODO